root-systems/handbook/context/rhythm.md

 ## Check-in

-Every week we meet over lunch to check-in about our current happenings.
+Every week we meet over lunch to check-in about our current happenings - mental states, personal events, lives in general.

 This is a safe space for us to share what's up with each other.
 What you say here, stays here.